Medically reviewed by a licensed healthcare professional. Last updated May 2026.

 What the trial data actually shows

-The headline number from the ATTAIN-1 phase 3 trial: about 14.7% mean body weight reduction at the highest dose, over 72 weeks, in adults with obesity.
+The headline number from the ATTAIN-1 phase 3 trial: 12.4% mean body weight reduction among completers (11.1% regardless of completion) at the 36 mg trial high dose over 72 weeks in adults with obesity.
 The lower doses showed proportionally smaller effects.

 For context, here's how that stacks up: